iasd-deploy/deploy-downloads.adventistas.org/app/es/wp-content/plugins/wp-maintenance-mode/readme.txt

 Add a maintenance page to your blog that lets visitors know your blog is down for maintenance, or add a coming soon page for a new website.
 User with admin rights gets full access to the blog including the front end.

 Activate the plugin and your blog is in maintenance-mode, works and only registered users with enough rights can see the front end.
 You can use a date with a countdown timer for visitor information or set a value and unit for information.

-Also works with WordPress Multisite installs (each blog from the network has it's own maintenance settings).
+Also works with WordPress Multisite installs (each blog from the network has its own maintenance settings).

 = Features =